jeroenbellen/blog-manage-and-reload-spring-properties/README.md

 Hi!%
 ```

-Ain't that nice?
+Isn't that nice?
-Ok but how do we change this property on the fly?
+Ok, but how do we change this property on the fly?
-In theory you could refresh the application context, but I wouldn't recommend this.
+In theory, you could refresh the application context, but I wouldn't recommend this.
 Spring Cloud has provided an annotation to mark a bean as refreshable.
-By adding spring actuator we can refresh those beans on the fly.
+By adding spring actuator, we can refresh those beans on the fly.

 Add spring-boot-starter-actuator to your example service.
 ```xml